tthebst/spring-config-vault-demo/README.md

 # spring-config-vault-demo

 This is a small demo with Vault and Spring Cloud Config Server.
-Only for Demo pur.
+Only for Demo purposes!

 ---